jeffreyhanson/raptr/cran-comments.md

 Dear CRAN volunteers,

-Thank you very much for reviewing this submission.
-This submission contains documentation updates to address the NOTEs on CRAN's checks.
-It also fixes the aliasing for the package overview help file.
+Thank you for reviewing this submission.
+This submission contains updates for the raptr package.
+Specifically, these updates include documentation fixes to address the NOTEs on CRAN's checks and the aliasing for the package overview help file.

 Cheers,